+1. What is the Name of Your Organization?

 NPhone is an international mobile company headquartered in Dallas, USA.
 NPhone is one of the fast-growing manufacturers of portable batteries, hard disk, pen drives, smartphones and chipsets.

 In 2016, NPhone acquired D-Smart, a startup company focused on smartphone design and development.
 D-Smart offered innovative designs for recognized brands like Blueberry, Sunsang, Ni, Tomato to name a few.
-After mering of D-Smart with NPhone, NPhone launched their first model named as “Blade24” which was a great success in US market.
+After successful merger of D-Smart and NPhone, NPhone launched its first model named as “Blade24” in USA and was great success in US market.

-Founded by real estate investors Nicholas Benjamin in 2010.
+NPhone was founded by real estate investors Nicholas Benjamin in 2010.

-NPhone has 20% market share for smartphone in US and 5% in worldwide.
+NPhone has 20% market share for smartphone in USA and 5% in worldwide.

-Nphone already has expanded to 12 countries with recent attention on African markets.
+NPhone already has expanded to 12 countries with recent attention on African markets.

 As per research of Counterpoint Research, India's smartphone market is growing at 14 per cent year-on-year and set to hit a record high of 173 million units in 2021.
 Hence NPhone wants to enter Indian market and explore the vast market.
 NPhone is well-known for its customer-oriented designs and reliability.